Chang-Yu-Chang/rhizobia-genomics/README.md

 > renv::restore()
 ```

-# Data files and variables
+# Data folders and files

 There are 6 data folders.
 The data included in this repository should allow a user to reproduce all the figures and tables in both main text and supplements.